Rubusch/docker__cyclone-v__Terrasic-DE1-SoC-FPGA-Board/README.md

 $ time docker run --rm -ti --user=$USER:$USER --workdir=/home/$USER -v $PWD/dl:/home/$USER/buildroot/dl -v $PWD/output:/home/$USER/buildroot/output rubuschl/de1soc-buildroot:20191104161353
 ```

 Append ``/bin/bash`` to the above for having a shell into a container instance.

 ## Yocto

-UNDER CONSTRUCTION

 Using the kraj/meta-altera layer is the valid legacy setup.
 Nowadays the Linux mainline (5.2.x) and Das U-Boot (2019.x) have full support for the DE1-SoC Board's Cyclone V. Though the meta-altera does the setup for MACHINE "cyclone5".